schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Confederate Notification

-A melodic electro-mechanical technician yawns a announcement at a heart dormitory.
+A melodic electro-mechanical technician yawns an announcement at a heart dormitory.

 ## Wistful Scholarship